andrew/ultimate-awesome/README.md

 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-gatemate](https://github.com/pythonlinks/awesome-gatemate) - A Curated Directory of Awesome Cologne Chips' GateMate FPGA Links.
-- [awesome-claw](https://github.com/qhkm/awesome-claw) - A curated list of the OpenClaw family — the open-source AI agent ecosystem.
-From the 150K-star original to IoT chips, Rust frameworks, and security tooling.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
 - [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.